 The great strength of packrafts is undoubtedly the extraordinary flexibility thanks to the small packing dimensions and low weight.
 However, since most packrafts are quite wide and short, they don’t have the best straight-line characteristic and don’t reach the speeds as conventional kayaks.

 Have you always wanted to buy a kayak or canoe, but you just don’t have the space to store it or the car to transport it?
 A packraft would eliminate all of that and allow you to enjoy your paddling hobby.
 But not only packrafts offer you this possibility.
-If you want to use your boat exclusively for touring on lakes and rivers, without combining it with hiking or biking, then conventional inflatables or folding boats may be a better choice.
+If you want to use your boat exclusively for touring on lakes and rivers, without combining it with hiking or biking, then conventional inflatable kayaks or folding kayaks may be a better choice.